qualiaMachine/ML_with_Amazon_SageMaker/episodes/Data-storage-setting-up-S3.md

 }
 ```

-For hackathon attendees, this policy grants the `ml-sagemaker-use` IAM role access to specific S3 bucket actions, ensuring they can use the bucket for reading, writing, deleting, and listing parts during multipart uploads.
+For workshop attendees, this policy grants the `ml-sagemaker-use` IAM role access to specific S3 bucket actions, ensuring they can use the bucket for reading, writing, deleting, and listing parts during multipart uploads.
 Attendees should apply this policy to their buckets to enable SageMaker to operate on stored data.

 ::::::::::::::::::::::::::::::::::::: callout

-### General guidance for setting up permissions outside the hackathon
+### General guidance for setting up permissions outside of this workshop
 For those not participating in the hackathon, it’s essential to create a similar IAM role (such as `ml-sagemaker-use`) with policies that provide controlled access to S3 resources, ensuring only the necessary actions are permitted for security and cost-efficiency.

 a. **Create an IAM role**: Set up an IAM role for SageMaker to assume, with necessary S3 access permissions, such as `s3:GetObject`, `s3:PutObject`, `s3:DeleteObject`, and `s3:ListMultipartUploadParts`, as shown in the policy above.